gmum/pykernels/README.md

 [2] N. Shervashidze, S. V. N. Vishwanathan, T. Petri, K. Mehlhorn, and K. M. Borgwardt.
     Efficient graphlet kernels for large graph comparison.
 In Proceedings of the International Conference on Artificial Intelligence and Statistics, 2009.
+[3] K. M. Borgwardt and H.-P. Kriegel.
+    Shortest-path kernels on graphs.
+In Proceedings of the International Conference on Data Mining, pages 74-81, 2005.